Muscle Strain Treatment

 Rest the muscle for at least a day.

-Ice immediately, and continue to ice for 10 to 15 minutes every hour.
+Ice immediately, and continue to ice for 10 to 15 minutes every hour, for 2-3 days.

 Compress by gently wrapping with an Ace or other elastic bandage.
 (Don't wrap tightly.)